Excel MATCH Function

 - lookup_array - A range of cells or an array reference.

-Use the MATCH function to get the relative position of an item in an array.
-Match offers several different matching modes, which makes it more flexible than other lookup functions.
-Used together with INDEX, MATCH can retrieve the value at the matched position.
+Use the MATCH function to get the position of a value in an array.
+Match offers three different matching modes, which makes it more flexible than other lookup functions.
+When used with INDEX, MATCH can retrieve the value at the matched position.

 Match type information